 - Bills with information on household consumption (gas, electricity, water)

-Due to the abundance of available information, there is a high risk for those affected.
-Due to the numerous data, identity theft is easy for a criminal to perform.
+Because of the wealth of information available, there is a great deal of risk for those affected.
+With so much data, identity theft is easy for a criminal to pull off.

-The data was freely available for about two years.
-The situation was discovered in February 2017 by LVLP itself.
+The data were freely available for about two years.
+The circumstance was discovered in February 2017 by LVLP itself.
 The company reacted immediately and secured the data.
-A notice to the data protection authority did not take place.
+No notification was made to the data protection authority.

-Since all accesses were logged automatically, it was found that a total of 511,912 times the data was accessed anonymously.
-The access was made from 1,213 different IP addresses.
-Many requests were made at regular intervals, so it can be assumed that these accesses were automated.
+Since all accesses were automatically logged, it was possible to determine that the data was accessed anonymously a total of 511,912 times.
+The access took place from 1,213 different IP addresses.
+Many accesses occurred at regular intervals, so it can be assumed that these accesses were automated.

-In October 2017, the company was contacted by a person who accessed this data and demanded a ransom.
-Otherwise, the data would be published.
-The person was able to gain access by submitting collected records to LVLP.
-Only now a notice was sent to the British Data Protection Authority (ICO).
+In October 2017, the company was contacted by a person who had accessed this data and demanded a ransom.
+Otherwise, the data would be made public.
+The individual was able to prove access by submitting tapped records to LVLP.
+Only now has the notification been made to the UK’s data protection authority (ICO).

-ICO initiated an official investigation into the incident.
-The entire process was analyzed until 2015.
-Due to the above circumstances, the agency made the company fully responsible for the data theft.
+ICO launched an official investigation as a result of the incidents.
+The entire process up to the year 2015 was analyzed.
+Due to the above circumstances, the authority held the company fully responsible for the data theft.

-According to ICO, LVLP invested heavily in improving internal IT in 2016 and 2017.
+According to ICO, in 2016 and 2017, LVLP invested a large amount in improving its internal IT.
 In the course of this work, the unsecured FTP server was also noticed.

 Furthermore, a complaint from a customer was reported.
-This alleged that his credit card was misused, which is why his credit rating was downgraded.
-This incident occurred a few days after the customer was added to the LVLP customer file.
-The company was unable to connect this complaint to their FTP share at this time.
-The incident occurred in April 2017 and thus before the discovery of the data leak.
+The latter stated that his credit card had been misused, which is why his credit rating was downgraded.
+This incident occurred a few days after the customer was added to LVLP’s customer file.
+However, the company was unable to establish a connection at that time.
+The incident occurred in April 2017, before the data leak was discovered.

-Another key aspect is that the Data Protection Authority has made it clear that data processing in principle did not conform to the state of the art.
-If anonymous access had not been activated, data transmission via the unencrypted FTP protocol would still be unsuitable for personal data.
-An encrypted connection would have been absolutely necessary, as is the case with the two successor protocols SFTP and FTPS, for example.
+Another essential aspect is that the data protection authority has clarified that the data processing was fundamentally not state of the art.
+If anonymous access had not been enabled, then data transfer via the unencrypted FTP protocol would still be unsuitable for personal data.
+An encrypted connection would have been mandatory, as is the case with the two successor protocols SFTP and FTPS, for example.

-Life at Parliament View Limited made several mistakes.
-On the one hand, the technology used was configured incorrectly, on the other hand, an outdated technology was used.
+The company Life at Parliament View Limited made several mistakes at once.
+On the one hand, the technology used was configured incorrectly, and on the other hand, an outdated technology was used.

-As a certified Sophos partner, we can offer you a tailor-made solution to best secure your IT systems.
-With the unique Synchronized Security, threats can be fended off faster and more targeted.
-Thanks to neural networks, even the latest threats are immediately recognized and all systems automatically warned.
+As a certified Sophos partner, we can offer you a customized solution to secure your IT systems in the best possible way.
+Thanks to the unique Synchronized Security, threats can be averted faster and in a more targeted manner.
+Thanks to neural networks, even the latest threats are detected immediately and all systems are warned automatically.

-Sophos security solutions are part of our privacy and data protection package.
+Sophos security solutions are part of our data protection and data security package.